wlav/cppyy/doc/source/bindings_generation.rst

 The CMake usage is via two modules:

 * FindLibClang.cmake provides some bootstrap support needed to locate clang.
+  This is provided mostly as a temporary measure; hopefully upstream support will allow this to be eliminated in due course.
 * FindCppyy.cmake provides the interface described further here.

 Details of the usage of these modules is within the modules themselves, but